 3D ultrasound enables the fetus to be viewed as static 3D images.
 4D ultrasound gives us the added benefit of live streaming video of the 3D images showing baby motion.

-The image is updated continuously becoming a moving image, like a movie.
-You can view the entire 4D scan on our large screen HD monitor and depending on the package you select, the 4D scan can be saved digitally to be viewed by friends and family at a later date.
+When the 3D image is updated continuously it becomes a moving 4D picture, like a movie.
+You can view the entire 4D scan on our large screen HD television and depending on the package you select, the entire 4D scan can be saved digitally to be viewed by friends and family at a later date.
 Most of our packages also include digital 3D images and hard copy high resolution prints.